Is Flow Matching Just Trajectory Replay for Sequential Data?: Conclusion

 \section{Conclusion}

-By considering what velocity field a perfectly expressive FM model learns when applied to finite sequential data, we have shown that, under a common choice of probability path, the optimal empirical solution admits a training-free, closed-form realization as a nonparametric, memory-augmented ODE that enables forecasting by replaying historical transitions.
-Our derivation makes explicit that different choices of probability paths induce fundamentally different training-free dynamics, highlighting the role of the path as a key design choice.
-At the same time, the resulting nonparametric formulation scales poorly to high-dimensional systems and may struggle in nonstationary or distribution-shifted settings, where past transitions become unreliable.
+By considering what velocity field a perfectly expressive FM model learns when applied to finite sequential data, we have shown that, under a common choice of probability path, the optimal empirical solution admits a training-free, closed-form realization as a nonparametric, memory-augmented ODE that enables forecasting by balancing replaying of historical transitions and injecting score-based regularization.
+Different choices of probability paths induce fundamentally different training-free dynamics, highlighting the role of the path as a key design choice.
+At the same time, the nonparametric formulation scales poorly to high-dimensional systems and may struggle in distribution-shifted settings, where past transitions become unreliable.
 These observations motivate future work on developing scalable schemes for high-dimensional dynamics and designing hybrid models that balance nonparametric memory with parametric structure to improve generative performance.
 It would also be interesting in future work to explore how our training-free model performs for other families of sequential~data.